-Start here for an overview of our room assignment process and for tips on filling out your first-year resident application.
+Start here for an overview of our room assignment process, for instructions on filling out your first-year resident application, and transfer information.

 Fall first-Year Housing Assignment OVerview

 After U-M receives your enrollment deposit, we will send you an email with a link to the University Housing application.
 If you’ve submitted your enrollment deposit and waited three weeks but have not received an email (and it’s after April 4rd), email us at firstname.lastname@example.org.
 Make sure you include your U-M ID number.

 Applications recieved by May 6th are randomized for assignment.
 After May 6th, applications will be assigned on a first-come, first-served basis.
 Application preferences are not guaranteed.

 JUNE THROUGH AUGUST

 A message will be sent to your University email account when our contract is ready for review.
 The day you receive your contract has no bearing on where you will live.
 (In other words, there are a variety of room types and locations available all the way through our assignment process.)
 Please submit your contract within three days of receiving it.

 If you have not received your contract by August 15th, please email email@example.com and include your U-M ID number.

 Mailing address, roommate notifiction, approximate room dimensions and move-in information (including your unloading permit, driving directions and time slot selection) become available online.

 Undergraduate move-in begins Wednesday for students in approved programs.
 General move-in is Thursday and Friday and is determined by an online time slot selection process.
 More information will be available throughout the summer.